Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 15:24 It used to be a lot more complicated than it is now.

-15:27 So highlighting it in an article that it really is only a few minutes to get started, that's really cool.
+15:27 So highlighting it in an article that it really is only a few minutes to get started.

-15:44 I'm not a Django expert, but I've looked through several tutorials before and done a couple Django sites.
+15:43 I'm not a Django expert, but I've looked through several tutorials before and done some, a couple Django sites.

-15:51 These were fun and I haven't used them either.
+15:50 These are fun and I haven't used them either.

 16:09 But if there's nothing in the array, you can have an empty section to have some extra text or extra HTML output for if there's nothing there.